AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/proposal.md

 1. Team decided on basic means of communications.
 DONE - Using Slack
 2. Team found a time slot to meet outside of class - On Track - Checking the Slack channel every 24-48h to stay up to date with the team
 3. Skills of each team member defined and known to all.
 DONE - We had introductions on the skill set
-4. Team lead ensured that all team members read the final Project 1 and agree/understand it before submission
+4. Team lead ensured that all team members read the final Project 1 and agree/understand it before submission - DONE